island-lang/island-lang.github.io/README.md

 	distance <=> speed * time
 ```
-(`distance <=> speed * time` is an example of a **bidirectional mapping rule**.
+`distance <=> speed * time` is an example of a **bidirectional mapping rule**.
 It shares the same notation as a semantic link, but it isn't really the same thing.
-It is an abbreviated way to define multiple complementary mapping rules that are composed of simple, invertible, algebraic operations like addition, multiplication and division).
+It is an abbreviated way to define multiple complementary mapping rules that are composed of simple, invertible, algebraic operations like addition, multiplication and division.

 The `Distance`, `Speed` and `Time` contexts are defined as: